xiaozhou/mininet-cluster/README.md

 ## Mininet Cluster Edition
-This repository contains a library and test scripts of Mininet cluster edition.
+This repository contains a library and demo script of Mininet cluster edition.
 It modifies the implementation of Mininet cluster edition in the [official Mininet repository].
 The original prototype connects mininet nodes on different servers with SSH tunnels, which are secure but relatively slow.
 We add a new remote link type that uses GRE tunnel.
 It has much less overhead and higher throughput than SSH.

-[Mininet] needs to be installed in all servers before using this library or running the test scripts.
+[Mininet] needs to be installed in all servers before using this library or running the demo.
 Please read the [official Mininet wiki page on cluster edition prototype] for more details on cluster setup and design overview.